systopia/de.systopia.newsletter/docs/usage.md

 - In order to change their preferences, the user needs to use a personalized link.
 That link can be included in CiviCRM mailings via the tokens provided by the extension or by your external system.
-The link needs to contain the contact's hash and the identifier for the profile being used.
+The link needs to contain the contact's checksum and the identifier for the profile being used.

 ### Subscription stage